temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Writing the Workflow Definition

+A Workflow Definition contains a sequence of steps for the application to run through Workflow Executions.
+The Subscription Workflow will include the logic needed to successfully start, run, and end individual subscriptions.

 Create a new file called `workflow.go`.
 This will soon contain the logic needed to facilitate the Subscription.